 Proper loading of your motorcycle is important for the handling, braking, and other performance and safety characteristics of your motorcycle.
-Do not carry loosely packed items that can

-Securely pack your heaviest shift. items close to the center of the motorcycle, and distribute the weight evenly from side to side.
-Properly adjust the suspension for your load, and check the condition and pressure of vour tires.
+Do not carry loosely packed items that can shift.
+Securely pack your heaviest items close to the center of the motorcycle, and distribute the weight evenly from side to side.
+Properly adjust the suspension for your load, and check the condition and pressure of your tires.
 NEVER OVERLOAD YOUR MOTORCYCLE.
 Make sure the total weight of the cargo, rider, passenger, and accessories (fairing, saddlebags, etc. if approved for this model) does not exceed the maximum load of the motorcycle.
 Operation of an overloaded motorcycle could cause tire damage, an accident, or even injury.

-2 Tire inspection
+2. Tire inspection

 Always check the tires before operating the motorcycle.
-If a tire tread shows crosswise lines (minimum tread depth), if the tire has a nail or glass fragments in it, or if the side wall is cracked, contact a Yamaha dealer immediately and have the tire replaced.
+If center tread depth reaches the limit as shown, if the tire has a nail or glass fragments in it, or if the side wall is cracked, contact a Yamaha dealer immediately and have the tire replaced.